hairalei/Password-Generator/README.md

 ## Features

+- Includes Copy to clipboard
-- Controllable length form 4 to 20 characters
+- Controllable length from 4 to 20 characters
 - Checkbox for including uppercase, lowercase, numbers, and symbols
-- Incluldes Copy to clipboard